MattBlackOnly/TubeTube/README.md

       - /path/to/podcasts:/data/Podcast
       - /path/to/videos:/data/Video
       - /path/to/config:/config
       - /path/to/temp:/temp # Optional.
-Temporary files are deleted on startup.
+All files in the temp directory are deleted on startup.
       - /etc/localtime:/etc/localtime:ro # Optional.
 Sync time with host.
       - /etc/timezone:/etc/timezone:ro # Optional.
 Sync timezone with host.
     environment: